Bangka - North Sulawesi

 Air Banua - [11]

 This is a wall covered in soft Coral and beautiful Gorgonians and drops down to 30m and more.
-Variation of marine life from the big Napoleon Wrasses to the smaller animals like the Ghost Pipefish.
+Variation of marine life from the big Napoleon wrasse to the smaller animals like the Ghost pipefish.

 Lehaga islands - [12]

-This is a garden full with soft and hard Corals which slopes down to 25m.
+This is a garden filled with soft and hard Corals which slopes down to 25m.

 Currents depend on tide and weather condition and can be strong.
 There are many different Anemones with their inhabitants and, when you dive early in the morning